rabeea-ahmad/books/README.md

 # A collection of books I should read

 Reading is something I have always found intellectually simulating, therapeutic and entertaining.
 It's also something I need to priortize more.
+One of my goals for 2018 was to read at least 10 books, so here's to hopefully checking some of these off the list :)

 ## The complete list